Central Virginia Regional Science Fair

 The Central Virginia Regional Science Fair (CVRSF) stimulates interest among high school students in many areas of science.
 Students attending Grades 9-12 in Amherst, Appomattox, Bedford, and Campbell Counties, or in the City of Lynchburg may participate.
 The science fair enables them to develop their abilities through creativeness and scientific enterprise as shown in their projects.
 The fair unites local educators at the secondary and college levels who mentor students as they learn the research process.

 The Central Virginia Regional Science Fair (CVRSF), which is affiliated with the Intel International Science & Engineering Fair (ISEF), brings together the best student projects from area high schools representing school divisions in the central part of Virginia.
 The CVRSF is operated by a regional steering committee.
 Funds from local school division annual participation fees, local college support, and local businesses and professional organizations provide the yearly operation budget.
 Each year the two grand award winners and a teacher represent the CVRSF at the Intel International Science & Engineering Fair.
 AREVA NP in Lynchburg is the Grand Sponsor of our Grand Finalists.
 The 2015 Intel ISEF will be held in Pittsburgh, PA May 10-15.
 The Virginia State Science Fair will be held March 27-28, 2015 at VMI.
 All first place and selected second place winners will be nominated to the state level.
 For VSSEF each student winner must register online and pay the registration fee.
 Parents are responsible for transporting students to and from the event.

 - May 5, 2015

-- Students are selected by their school divisions as best of local fairs meeting the criteria of the regional science fair challenge.
+- Students are selected by their school divisions as best of local fairs meeting the criteria of the regional science fair challenge or, for 5th graders, based on their school or division fairs.

 - Participants complete "student intent to participate form" and return it to their teachers.